Van Lier and CSR (Corporate Social Responsibility)

-For any one season Van Lier produces between 60% and 75% of its shoes within the European Union – Poland and Portugal, and between 25% and 40% in two audited, modern factories one in China and the other in Bangladesh.
-The two factories in Asia mainly work for other international brands and have production capacity reserved for Van Lier.
+For any one season Van Lier produces around 75% of its shoes within the European Union – 5 factories in Portugal, and around 25% in 3 modern factories in India.
+The factories in India mainly work for other international brands and have production capacity reserved for Van Lier.

 The Van Lier production teams will normally visit each factory once every season and more frequently for support and problem solving if any problems arise.

 Van Lier practices timely production planning and realistic lead times to enable suppliers to plan their production lines adequately and are not faced with surprises which can possibly lead to CSR violations.

 Both Van Lier and the supply partner carry a shared responsibility so as to ensure that the process runs smoothly and to find solutions to possible problems.

 The leather that Van Lier uses comes from Argentina, Italy, Portugal and Spain and is a by- product of the meat industry.
 Van Lier chooses only the best quality leather and requires that the hides demonstrate correct treatment of the animals.